refinedev/refine/documentation/blog/2022-11-17-antd-dynamic-form.md

 ## Project setup

-Before we go any further, let's set up a refine sample project and install the required packages using superplate.
+Before we go any further, let's set up a refine sample CRUD app project and install the required packages using superplate.

 Superplate is a CLI tool for quickly bootstrapping a refine project.
 The tool provides the option of setting up a headless refine project or a project paired with third-party UI libraries such as [Ant design](https://ant.design/) and [Material UI](https://mui.com/).
 We'll be using the latter for this tutorial.